RI Veterans Memorial Cemetery (180-RICR-20-00-1)

 5. Upon review of the proposal, the Administrator will provide written notice of approval, denial, or any requested changes.

 E. Gravesite Adornments

 a.
 One (1) plastic container of cut natural flowers or a potted plant (also plastic) less than 8” in diameter may be placed on gravesites.
 Plastic cone vases for natural or silk flowers are available at the Administration Office.
-Flowers not in an 8 inch plastic or cone vase will be removed and disposed of.
+Flowers not in an eight inch (8") plastic or cone vase will be removed and disposed of.

 b.
 Funeral pieces will be placed on racks in the area of the gravesite on the day of the interment and will be removed upon withering.